tcheukueppoo/ima/docs/image.md

 Create a new Image object. key-value arguments are:

-- url: url from which image links are going to be extracted.
+- url: Url from which image links are going to be extracted.
 - subject: Set space separated list of token use for scoring an extracted images.
 - timeout: Connection Timeout, default value is 10 seconds.